 Please refer to the DRTA website for information regarding the membership application process and any associated fees.

-The CHC53415 Diploma of Leisure and Health runs for 18 months but you can complete faster than this if you wish.
+You have access to the course for 24 months but you can complete faster than this if you wish.

 Delivery & Support

-During the CHC53415 Diploma of Leisure and Health, you need to locate and undertake 240 hours of ‘work experience’ placement with a suitable organisation.
+During the course, you need to locate and undertake 240 hours of ‘work experience’ placement with a suitable community services organisation.

 There are 22 subjects in the CHC53415 Diploma of Leisure and Health.

-There are no exams when completing the CHC53415 Diploma of Leisure and Health, however, you are required to complete 240 hours of placement.
+There are no exams when completing the CHC53415 Diploma of Leisure and Health.

-You test your learning by completing quiz questions, open-book self-paced assessment activities throughout each subject and in some cases either work placement activities and / or role-plays.
+You test your learning by completing quiz questions, open-book self-paced assessment activities throughout each subject and 240 hours of work placement.
 All subjects include a free re-submission if you are not successful on your first attempt.

 If you already have the skills and knowledge required to attain any (or all) of these subjects, you might like to enrol as ‘Assessment Only’.
 This Recognition of Prior Learning means you don’t have to study those subjects again, instead just doing the assessments for a reduced course price.
 For more details please speak with the Course Consultants.